-- A. If the cue ball goes in a pocket, on the floor, or otherwise ends up off the playing surface. - B. Failure to hit the correct ball first. - C. Failure to hit a rail or pocket a ball after contact.
+- A. If the cue ball goes in a pocket, on the floor, or otherwise ends up off the playing surface. - B. Failure to hit the correct category of object ball first. - C. Failure to hit a rail or pocket a ball after contact.
 A rail must be struck by either the cue ball or any other ball after the cue ball contacts the object ball.
-If the ball bounces back onto the playing surface, it is considered to have struck a rail.
+If a ball leaves the table surface and then bounces back onto the playing surface, it is considered to have struck a rail.
+If the object ball is already frozen to a rail: - a.
+The initial strike of the cue ball directly into the frozen object ball does not by itself satisfy the legal requirement for driving a ball to a rail after contact.